 - A strong support system

-Consider your needs (whether or not you need to be home at night, if you are able to receive treatment and balance your life, if you need treatment for a co-occurring mental disorder as well, etc.) and decide which treatment facility is right for you.
+Consider your needs (whether or not you need to be home at night, if you can receive treatment and balance your life, if you need treatment for a co-occurring mental disorder as well, etc.) and decide which treatment facility is right for you.
 This is an important choice to make when it comes to your opioid addiction treatment.

 Medication Options

-Most facilities provide pharmacological options to their patients for addiction recovery.
-When patients are dealing with the intense withdrawal symptoms, cravings, and other issues that come from opioid addiction, these can be very beneficial and help patients focus on the other side of their treatment: therapy.
-There are facilities which provide natural addiction treatment (without medication), but in most cases, some kind of medication option is recommended.
+Most facilities provide pharmacological options for addiction recovery.
+When patients are dealing with intense withdrawal symptoms, cravings, and other issues that come from opioid addiction, medication assisted treatment can be very beneficial to help patients focus on therapy.
+Some facilities provide natural addiction treatment (without medication), but in most cases, some medication options are recommended.

-There are several medications which are used in the treatment of opioid addiction in either the long term or the short term.
-You and you doctor will likely choose the one that is best for you, and this may change over the course of your treatment.
+Several medications are used for short or long term treatment of opioid addiction.
+You and your doctor will likely choose the one that is best for you, and this may change over the course of your treatment.

 These medications are: